 What you need to know

 Experience is the best preparation for the exam.
-However, even experienced people sometimes have gaps in their knowledge, so Red Hat encourages all candidates for RHCJA to consider taking the JB248 JBoss for Administrators I course.
-This course introduces the topic and can be an effective supplement to experience and a valuable aid in preparation for the exam.
+However, even experienced people sometimes have gaps in their knowledge, so Red Hat encourages all candidates for RHCJA to consider taking the AD248 Red Hat JBoss Application Administration I. This course introduces the topic and can be an effective supplement to experience and a valuable aid in preparation for the exam.
 Attendance in this class is not required, and one can choose to take just an exam.

 While attending Red Hat's classes can be an important part of your preparation, it does not guarantee success on the exam.
 Previous experience, practice, and native aptitude are also important determinants of success.

 The RHCJA exam is a performance-based evaluation of a candidate's skills and knowledge regarding the administration of enterprise applications based on and using JBoss Enterprise Application Platform.